MaximeLambertManzi/60-pandas-puzzles/README.md

 # (My version)

-The exercises were answered by me on the `100-pandas-puzzles-my-solutions.ipynb` file with help from [this video](https://www.youtube.com/watch?v=i7v2m-ebXB4)
-from Keith Galli.
+The exercises were completed by me on the `100-pandas-puzzles-my-solutions.ipynb` file with help from [this video](https://www.youtube.com/watch?v=i7v2m-ebXB4) from Keith Galli.
 I also corrected the answers on the solution file when they were outdated.

 ---